lalokalabs-kafkai/wordpress-plugin/src/readme.txt

 * Option to manually update niches

 = 1.4.0 =
-* Update plugin to use new article state
+* Updated plugin to use new article state

 = 1.3.5 =
 * Added 2 new niches